brucefan1983/gpuqt/README.md

 ## Installing

+* Go to "src" and
+    * type "make -f makefile.cpu" to build the CPU version.
+This will produce an executable called "lsqt_cpu" in the "src" folder.
-* Go to "src" and type "make" to compile the gpuqt code.
-This will produce an executable "lsqt" in the "src" folder.
+    * type "make -f makefile.gpu" to build the GPU version.
+This will produce an executable called "lsqt_gpu" in the "src" folder.
-* One can choose to use pure CPU computing or GPU computing by editing the makefile.
-It is very easy.
-Just check the first few lines in the makefile.
-You will understand it immediately.

 ## Running the examples